Abstract

 Then, according to Eq.
 (7):

-In Fig. 7, the pointing of ideal antenna is described with OF (normal vector of designed ideal reflector), and the pointing of antenna with flexible deformation is represented by O'F' (normal vector of best fit surface for deformed reflector).
+In Fig. 7, the pointing of ideal antenna is described with (normal vector of designed ideal reflector), and the pointing of antenna with flexible deformation is represented by (normal vector of best fit surface for deformed reflector).
 The angle between these two vectors is the pointing error angle.
-In the following, the projection of this angle on XOY plane and YOZ plane corresponds to azimuth angle error and pitch angle error.
+In the following, the projection of this angle on plane and plane corresponds to azimuth angle error and pitch angle error.
 The angle error can be determined using the Best-Fit-Paraboloid (BFP) method as following:

 Fig. 7Pointing of reflector